 When it comes to their practical differences in everyday use, some people find it a bit easier to take out a square filter, as its edges stick up, making it easier to hold onto.

-It has never been a problem for me to remove the circular ones too, so I wouldn’t say this is a significant advantage of the square ones.
+It has never been a problem for me to remove the round ones too, so I wouldn’t say this is a significant advantage of the square ones.

-I personally prefer the square filters, as they look cooler and give me more of a sophisticated vibe.
+I personally prefer the square filters, as think they look cooler.

 If you are wondering whether there are any alternatives to Chemex filters:

-There are a number of alternative filter options that you can use with a Chemex, but it’s the original double-bonded filter that will yield the distinguished coffee taste Chemex is known for.
+There are a number of alternative filter options that you can use with a Chemex, but it’s the original double-bonded filter that will yield the distinguished coffee flavor and mouthfeel Chemex is known for.

 Still, if you’re not keen on having that classic Chemex-style brew, you can invest in a reusable permanent filter version such as a stainless steel cone or a cloth filter.